The 14th Dalai Lama, Tenzin Gyatso in 2007

 On the other hand, if the gods command things because they are right, then there are reasons for their commands.
 The gods command things because they see or recognize that certain commands are really good for us.
 But if that is the case, then there is some standard or norm or criteria by which good or bad is to be measured.
 And this standard is independent of the gods.

-Of course one could argue that even if the gods are petty tyrants who command us without reason—except for say their own amusement—we should still follow the commands so as not to suffer—since the gods are possibly powerful and mean enough to do so.
+Of course one could argue that even if the gods are petty tyrants who command us without reason—other than their own amusement—we should still follow the commands so as not to suffer—since the gods are possibly powerful and mean enough to do so.
 If they can inflict eternal torture—if they are the ultimate sadists—then we do have a reason to follow their commands—to avoid torture!

 The response to this is that we don’t know that the gods will reward us for following their non-rational commands.
 Maybe the gods reward people who use their reason and don’t accept such commands and punish those who are so frightened as to accept non-rational commands.
 This seems to make some sense if the gods are petty, tyrannical bullies, they might like it if you stood up to them.
 Who knows?